One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Conclusion

 \section{Conclusion}

 Incremental parametric syntax fulfills a simple promise: when writing similar transformations for multiple languages, they should be able to share code to the extent the languages are similar.
-It would be a straightforward exercise to represent expressions in both C and Lisp using common fragments, and to then build a transformation that operates on expressions of both.
-Handling C and Prolog, on the other hand, would be much more difficult.

-Although this work focuses on the syntactic representation of programs, it is orthogonal to the problem of using semantic information to guide a transformation: any transformation can simply demand that some semantic information be available for a language, computed in whatever fashion.
-All of the transformations in this paper use some form of static analysis, and, furthermore, we found that incremental parametric syntax made it vastly easier to build analyses such as a CFG generator for multiple languages, although we've yet to attempt to build multi-language dataflow analyzers or abstract interpreters atop it.

-Incremental parametric syntax is just the beginning of building multi-language tools, and there is much more work to be done.
-Verifying a multi-language transformation will require use of modular semantics, while using parametric syntax to write a type-directed transformation will require integration with modular type systems.
+We think that the ability to make multi-language transformation tools will greatly increase the cost/benefit ratio of building tools, and other researchers are noticing.
+In our previous presentations of \textsc{Cubix}, we were approached by groups from Microsoft Research and Uber who wished to implement our approach to support their own multi-language tooling, while several other groups inquired about using \text{Cubix} itself in their research.
+One from the University of Washington has already begun doing so.
+We plan to work extensively on supporting these efforts after the public release of \textsc{Cubix}.

 The work in this paper is, to our knowledge, the first to allow a single program to perform source-to-source transformations on multiple real languages while preserving the information of each.
-We believe incremental parametric syntax solves a key problem in writing multi-language tools, and we believe this work is an important step towards radically altering the economics of the software tools industry.
+We believe incremental parametric syntax solves a key problem in writing multi-language tools.
+The \textsc{Cubix} framework is available from: